Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Kubernetes is designed to always strive for the most optimal Kubernetes environment for running workloads.
 As an example, it can self-heal when issues arise to minimize downtime and keep operations as close to the desired state as possible.

-Second, Kubernetes can be hard to deploy, scale, and maintain, especially in-house without experienced Kubernetes engineers to help set everything up correctly, take full advantage of the features, and optimize Kubernetes costs.
+Second, Kubernetes can be complex to deploy, scale, and maintain, especially in-house, without experienced Kubernetes engineers to help set everything up correctly, fully utilize the features, and optimize Kubernetes costs.

 There are several other Kubernetes architecture challenges, limitations, and disadvantages.